 Any person who has had access to the unit record data has certified that they have been shown, have read, and have understood section 81 of the Tax Administration Act 1994, which relates to secrecy.
 Any discussion of data limitations or weaknesses is in the context of using the IDI for statistical purposes, and is not related to the data’s ability to support Inland Revenue’s core operational requirements.

 In this dashboard we find that the Electrical industry has the highest job retention curve.
 Out of all industries we studied, only the Dairy Farming industry had significant drops in retention on the mark of every year.

-Sector is defined through the ANZSIC 2006 codes linked through the business registry of employers
+Sectors are defined through the ANZSIC 2006 codes linked through the business registry of employers.